 Skipping meals at times sounds logical, and it’s tempting, especially if we’re simply not hungry, we’re busy, have high blood glucose or maybe trying to lose some extra pounds.

 Although missing meals isn’t uncommon, it’s probably not wise, especially if we have diabetes.
 People with this chronic disease know that keeping blood glucose levels at normal is essential for the proper management of the disease.

 Yes, everything we eat comes with a substantial effect on blood sugar, but this also stands for everything we don’t eat.

 Hypoglycemia or low blood glucose might be dangerous, especially for those with diabetes.
 They might experience fatigue, headaches, sweating, and dizziness because of the low level of sugar in the blood.

-In minor cases consuming a beverage or food rich in sugar might increase the blood glucose rapidly, but in severe cases, there is a need for medical attention.
+In minor cases consuming a beverage or food rich in sugar might increase blood glucose rapidly, but in severe cases, there is a need for medical attention.

 We can prevent these episodes simply by eating on a schedule, i.e., not skipping meals and taking our prescribed medication.

 Reaching a healthy weight is helpful when it comes to the proper management of this chronic disease.
-However, skipping meals in order to keep the calorie intake low is dangerous and ineffective.
+However, skipping meals to keep the calorie intake low is dangerous and ineffective.

 The combination of low blood glucose and fasting might lead to overeating, and that for sure will counteract our efforts to reach our weight goal.